 Penwith · TR20

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Madron, that work is shaped by the place itself — Madron is the parish village above Penzance with the medieval church (Penzance's mother church) and a strong inland Penwith character, with a building stock that leans toward traditional granite cottages and Georgian rectory-style houses.
+Madron sits in Penwith, and that geography ends up in the drawings — Madron is the parish village above Penzance with the medieval church (Penzance's mother church) and a strong inland Penwith character, with a building stock that leans toward modern infill bungalows and traditional granite cottages.

 Our process